PedroAM96/nlw-widget-web/README.md

 ## **Description**

-Widget developed with _React_ to collect user feedback while browsing a platform or website.
+A study project developed during the NLW organized by [Rocketseat](https://www.rocketseat.com.br/).
+A widget design with _React_ and _Vite_ to collect user feedback while browsing a platform or website.

 ## **Install**